 Everyone has a story of personal tragedy.
 Illness in the family; a death; a divorce; a loss of employment, an accident, the list can go on and on.
 It might be that you lose faith or hope of life ever turning around.
 The injustice of your situation can eat at your soul if you allow it to.
-We get so focused on what is going wrong, that we don’t see everything that is still going right.
-We judge ourselves or others; we place blame and become victims; we get angry.
+You get so focused on what is going wrong, that you don’t see everything that is still going right.
+You judge yourself or others; you place blame and make yourself a victim; you get angry.
 In order to move on, you need to stop focusing on the negative and start focusing on the positive.

 My children growing up loved the poetry of Shel Silverstein.
 They loved his book, “Where The Sidewalk Ends” the most.
 One of his poems is about a little girl that says she feels sick.
 She proceeds to list every possible illness and childhood disease, in order to not go to school.
 Then the parent says it is Saturday.
 And all of sudden the little girl feels great and goes outside to play.
 The poem has always reminded me of the stories we tell ourselves, to not get up and do what we know that we should and need to be doing.

-I love the work of Byron Katie because her four questions show us how the stories we tell ourselves are not the complete truth or the only truth of a situation.
+I love the work of Byron Katie because her four questions shows you how the stories you tell yourself are not the complete truth or the only truth of a situation.
 I highly recommend reading her books.
 Take any situation currently creating drama or trauma in your life.
 Ask these questions, and really sit with the answers.
 Feel into the answers of what is really truth.

 2. Can you absolutely know that it’s true?
 (Yes or no.)

-Just like that rock climber, each hand hold and each foot hold is getting her closer to the top.
-The focus is solely on getting her to the top.
+Thinking back to that rock climber, each hand hold and each foot hold gets her closer to the top.
+Her focus is solely on getting her to the top.
 She isn’t thinking about the climb down, or the ride home, or going to work on Monday.
 Every decision you make should be all about moving you one step closer to just today’s goals.
 You don’t focus on the past or the future, just the next move for today.